 Collards Week in December

 Southern Exposure’s latest venture is its Heirloom Collards Project.
-In collaboration with the Culinary Breeding Network, they will be hosting Collard Week from December 14–17.
+In collaboration with the Culinary Breeding Network, they will host Collard Week each December.
 In bringing different organizations together on this project, Southern Exposure is working to build a coalition of seed stewards, farmers, chefs, gardeners and seed companies to preserve heirloom collards and their heritage.
-Throughout the week, participants will be able to watch events virtually on the Culinary Breeding Network’s YouTube channel to learn more about food history, gardening, farming, cooking, seed stewardship and more.
-A featured speaker during one the events, she will present results from the 2020 Heirloom Collard Trial.
-Joining Ira throughout Collards Week are Jon Jackson, Amirah Mitchell, Ashleigh Shanti and Michael Twitty.
-The event will also highlight their efforts to save collard seeds in Virginia, a project that began in 2014 when Southern Exposure helped the USDA locate 60 varieties of collard greens.
+This is a chance to learn more about food history, gardening, farming, cooking, seed stewardship and more.
+The event also highlights their efforts to save collard seeds in Virginia, a project that began in 2014 when Southern Exposure helped the USDA locate 60 varieties of collard greens.

 Collard greens are of African origin and arrived in the 1600’s in Jamestown with the enslaved.
 As a result, collards have become a staple in the South and are extremely nutritious, rich in vitamins and minerals.
 In Virginia, many farmers and gardeners plant their collard greens in late summer for a winter harvest because the frost in the early winter can improve the flavor of the greens.